avnikam/PredictionMSL/README.md

 ## Overview of data and script files provided
 This submission includes the following documents:

 ● “Project-code.ipnyb”: This file contains the code used to generate all the results and forecasting done in this project.

 ● “1630000_meantrend.csv”: This file contains the Guam dataset used to generate all the plots and figures for this project.
 This file is directly used for developing the project code.

 ● “9452210_meantrend.csv”: This file contains the Alaska dataset used to generate all the plots and figures for this project.
 This file is directly used for developing the project code.

-● “IntermediateResults.png”: This image shows the data for the two stations after data quality checking has been performed on both stations
+● “IntermediateResults.png”: This image shows the data for the two stations after data quality checking has been performed on both stations.

-● “Finalresult-station1.png”: This image shows the ARIMA forecasting for station 1 (Guam for this test) ● “Finalresult-station2.png”: This image shows the ARIMA forecasting for station 2 (Alaska for this test)
+● “Finalresult-station1.png”: This image shows the ARIMA forecasting for station 1 (Guam for this test).

+● “Finalresult-station2.png”: This image shows the ARIMA forecasting for station 2 (Alaska for this test).